The IELTS test assesses your abilities in all four skills - listening, reading, writing and speaking

 (Duration: 30 minutes)

 You will listen to four recorded texts – monologues and conversations by a range of native speakers – and write the answers to a series of questions.
-These include questions that test your ability to understand main ideas and detailed factual information, ability to understand the opinions and attitudes of speakers, ability to understand the purpose of what is said and ability to follow the development of ideas.
+The IELTS Listening section includes questions that test your ability to understand main ideas and detailed factual information, ability to understand the opinions and attitudes of speakers, ability to understand the purpose of what is said and ability to follow the development of ideas.
 A variety of voices and native-speaker accents is used and you will hear each section only once.

 Please note: The Listening component is the same for both Academic and General Training versions.